Frequently Asked Questions

 Can I choose a minor?

-Yes, you can choose to minor in one of our 90 options, but this process does not occur during the application process.
+Yes, you can choose to minor in one of our 90 options, but this choice does not occur during the application process.
 Selection of a minor occurs with your academic advisor after you begin taking classes.

 What is an accelerated degree?
 How do I apply for one?